Where funds are needed most

 Whether you give a little or a lot, you contribute to our mahi, supporting 5,000 disabled people and their families.
 We also assist many more through schemes like the Mobility Parking permit scheme, which helps over 170,000 people access their local communities.

-We have been working alongside disabled people since 1935.
-We partner with disabled people, their families and whānau to enable them to have choice and control in their lives.
-We also support local communities across the motu to become disability aware, engaged, physically accessible, and inclusive.
+Founded in 1935, we partner with disabled people, their families and whānau to enable them to have choice and control in their lives.
+We also support local communities to become disability aware, engaged, physically accessible, and inclusive.
+Support from caring Kiwis lets us deliver quality services that are unique:

 • Enhancing mana.
 We tailor supports to individuals – supporting disabled people to increase the control and choice they have in their lives.

-• We support all people with any kind of impairment.
+• We support people with any kind of impairment.
 We are the largest disability support and advocacy organisation in Aotearoa New Zealand.

 Our current appeals need your support.
 Please donate, or share with your friends and family to spread the word: